How Do I Clean These Moccasins?

 This video is not professionally produced, you are purchasing my expertise and training in boot making, not my skills in cinematography.
 You are also purchasing Ongoing Consultation Support via e-mail or phone.

-The New Digitally Produced DVD’s are much easier to navigate through and review the chapters, making the How To Video an even greater value and apprenticeship tool.
+The Digitally Produced DVD’s are easy to navigate through and review the chapters, making the How To Video a great apprenticeship tool.
+The higher resolution Blu-ray version has additional footage as well for the same price.

 Do I need Two Fittings?